QCPOLstakepool/cardano-tip-bot/README.md

 - `asset` is the asset you want to tip
 - `message` is an optional text

-Multiple amount and assets can be specified in the following format `amount asset[, amount asset[,...]]`.
-Valid examples:

-- `3 ada`
-- `1000 lovelace`
-- `3 ada, 1000000 hosky`
-- `1000000 hosky`

-The complete command could look like `@CardanoTipBot !tip 3 ada, 1000000 hosky wow great work, thank you!`

 ### How to tip on Discord?
 Before tipping someone make sure the bot is on the Discord Server by checking for user <b>Cardano Tip Bot#7235</b>.

-You can tip someone by sending the following message : `!tip @DiscordUser <amount> <asset> [message]` where:
+You can tip someone by sending the following message in a public Discord channel : `!tip @DiscordUser <amount> <asset> [message]` where:
 - `@DiscordUser` is the tag of the person you want to tip
 - `amount` is the amount you want to tip
 - `asset` is the asset you want to tip
 - `message` is an optional text

+### Can I send multiple assets in the same command?

+Yes, multiple amount and assets can be specified in the following format `amount asset[, amount asset[,...]]`.
+Valid examples:

+- `3 ada`
+- `1000 lovelace`
+- `3 ada, 1000000 hosky`
+- `1000000 hosky`

+The complete command could look like `@CardanoTipBot !tip 3 ada, 1000000 hosky wow great work, thank you!` on Twitter or `!tip @DiscordUser 3 ada, 1000000 hosky wow great work, thank you!` on Discord.

 ## Roadmap
 ### Phase 1 ✅ 2022-01-29